top of page

 The following analysis should not be considered as tax advice.
 Please consult you tax advisor for the approach that is suitable for your circumstances.

-However, for people who are over age 70 1/2 and have a Required Minimum Distribution to be paid from their IRAs or other taxable retirement account, there is a way to give to charities and reduce their tax liability even if they do not itemize deductions; they may also put themselves in a lower tax bracket as well (and, as a result, realize other tax benefits).
-This is done using what is called a Qualified Charitable Distribution.
+For people who are over age 70 1/2 and have a Required Minimum Distribution to be paid from their IRAs or other taxable retirement account, there is a way to give to charities and reduce their tax liability even if they do not itemize deductions (which is increasingly the case because the standard deduction is now $30,000 for a married couple).
+This is done using what is called a Qualified Charitable Distribution (QCD)as the source for charitable giving.

 Qualified Charitable Distribution (QCD)*

 In addition to the benefits of giving to a charity, a QCD excludes the amount donated from taxable income, which is unlike regular withdrawals from an IRA.
-The effect on one’s tax liability is essentially the same as what results from itemizing the charitable deduction.
+For example, a married couple with a marginal tax rate of 24% that use this mechanism to donate $1000 to FISH would have their federal tax liability reduced by $240.

 Keeping your taxable income lower also may have other beneficial tax effects related to taxation of Social Security income and phasing out of certain other tax-saving provisions.